-- A free account (available to all mentoring programs in the state) which many mentoring agencies have already used or are currently using to update information about their programs and agencies for their pages in the statewide mentoring directory, apply for Vermont Mentoring Grant funding from MENTOR Vermont, and download application and survey templates.
+- A free account (available to all mentoring programs in the state) which many mentoring agencies have already used or are currently using to update information about their programs and agencies for their pages in the statewide mentoring program directory.

 - A paid annual account (view our pricing details) which will allow mentoring programs to store and track ongoing information about their mentors and mentees, including valuable demographic and outcome data.
 Mentoring staff members will be able to manage match information, and mentors will both be able to apply and submit information about their mentoring sessions through the system.
 We are continually bringing interested programs on board to the full (paid) version of the system.
 If you are interested in signing up, please contact [email protected].

 We are grateful to our partners at the A.D.
 Henderson Foundation, who funded the design and first year of implementation of the system.
 The pricing structure was developed based on input from programs who were willing to pay for a database but were unable to afford the cost of the national mentoring database, and was reviewed by the statewide members of the Program Leadership Council.
 The program fees allow MENTOR Vermont to pay for CiviCore’s annual fee for hosting and maintaining the system, as well as create future additions to the system based on program feedback and needs.

 MENTOR Vermont is an affiliate of MENTOR National and an official technical assistance provider of the National Mentoring Resource Center, a project of MENTOR and Department of Justice Office of Juvenile Justice and Delinquency Prevention (OJJDP).